Project-MONAI/GenerativeModels/README.md

 # GenerativeModels
 Prototyping repo for generative models to be integrated into MONAI

+* Target: alpha for November
+* Priority: develop general purpose components and trial PR process into MONAI

 ## Objectives
 * Develop models to reproduce instances of data on the same distribution as the training data but differentiated enough to preserve privacy/data protection